simonefagini/Fluo-for-Rhino/scripts/ReadMe.md

 - ### purgeBlockCurves.py
   Deletes all curve geometry from selected block definitions (including nested ones) and updates the definitions in place.
 Skips reference blocks and reports total removed curves.<br>
   Tested on Rhino v8 on Windows 11.

+- ### hashBlockNames.py
+  Renames all editable block definitions with randomly generated unique hashes.
+Skips reference blocks and updates all matching definitions in place. <br>
+  Tested on R8 on Windows 11.

 ## Running Scripts
 You can launch the command `EditPythonScript`, open your script.py and then launch it from there.
 Alternatively, if you frequently use the script, you can assign it to an alias to make it faster to load.
 Have a look at the [how-to.](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/commands/AddingPlugins.md#adding-a-command-in-rhino-for-mac-os)